Colorado student, scientist named Time’s ‘Kid of the Year’

 The sensor technology involves molecules of carbon atoms that can detect chemical changes, including chemicals in water.

-Rao said she also created an app called Kindly that uses artificial intelligence to help prevent cyberbullying.
-It allows teens to type in a word or phrase to find out if the words they’re using are bullying and lets them decide to edit what they’re sending or to proceed.
+Rao has partnered with rural schools; museums; science, technology, engineering and mathematics organizations; and other institutions to run innovation workshops for thousands of other students.

-Rao has partnered with rural schools; museums; science, technology, engineering and mathematics organizations; and other institutions to run innovation workshops for other students.
+In a world where science is increasingly questioned or challenged, Rao insisted that its pursuit is an essential act of kindness, the best way that a younger generation can better the world.
+Science and technology are being employed as never before to tackle the coronavirus pandemic, global warming and a host of other issues, she noted.

-“I really hope the work that all of these kids are doing identifies innovation as a necessity and not something that’s a choice anymore,” she told Jolie.
-“I hope I can be a small part of that.”
+“We have science in everything we’re involved in, and I think that’s the biggest thing to put out there, that science is cool, innovating is cool, and anybody can be an innovator,” Rao said.
+“Anybody can do science.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.